dano8957/Beat-of-Lights/README.md

 Beat-of-Lights
 ==============

-This is the repository for our Music Visualizer project for CSCI 3308.
+This is the repository for our Music Visualizer project for CSCI 3308 Software Tools & Method

 ###First Protoype:

 We initially began with a goal to create an LED Visualizer using an Arduino board.
-Through our Processing and Arduino IDEs we were able to create a functioning visualizer for.mp3 files.
+Through our Processing and Arduino IDEs we were able to create a functioning visualizer for.mp3 files while connected via USB cord to the computer.
-Resources used:
+Intital Resources used:
 Arduino IDE
 Processing 2 IDE
-HTML5 Visualizer

 Problems that came up:
 We collectively were trying to create a visualizer that took streamable music (i.e. Spotify, Pandora, etc.), but all possible methods were found to be very difficult since most of these music engines do not have web APIs that allow access to their data.
+This changed the direction our group was going to work.

 ###Second Protoype: